 Take the time to create a comprehensive budget.
 Labour will take up much of the cost, especially if you are gutting the bathroom, and you should always add on 20% extra to insure yourself against any emergencies or delays.
 Decide beforehand how much you want to spend on fixtures and accessories - these costs can quickly spiral.

-There's a lot to think about when you're renovating a bathroom; of course, the contractors are the guys who will know exactly what needs to be done to give you the bathroom of your dreams.
-But having a clear idea of at least some aspects of your bathroom will help the contractors get the work done as quickly as possible within your budget.
-When thinking about renovating your bathroom, it's worth doing research into what kind of fixtures will suit your needs; whether a luxurious shower is important to help you get ready for your day, or whether the practicality of towel heater to keep your bathroom warm and also ensure your towels dry off quicker, aleviating damp smells, is more important.
-Even things as simple as taps might need a lot more thought, with so many now designed to be extra sleek and stylish.
-If you know what you want your bathroom to look like, and what needs you want it to fulfil, then you and your contractors will be able to work together as smoothly as possible so you can get the most out of your new bathroom.
+Having a clear idea of at least some aspects of your bathroom will help your contractors get the work done much more efficiently.
+When thinking about renovating your bathroom, it's worth doing research into what kind of fixtures will suit your needs; whether a luxurious shower is important to help you get ready for your day, or whether the practicality of a towel heater is more important.
+Even things as simple as taps might need a lot of thought, with so many now designed to be extra sleek and stylish.
+If you know what you want your bathroom to look like, and what needs you want it to fulfil, then you and your contractors will be able to work together for your dream bathroom as quickly as possible, and within your budget.

 With big jobs, something can very suddenly go wrong.
 With a bathroom renovation, this is often due to water damage, an unfortunate problem in older properties.
 A reputable contractor will assess the bathroom before beginning work, and although many problems can’t be fixed in advance, it helps to know about them so you aren’t caught unawares.
 Research the age of your house, and common plumbing issues that might come up.
 You can then plan your time and budget accordingly.